Product design, but for humans

 BambooHR

-Sr. Product Designer » Product Design Lead » Principal Product Designer » Principal, Design Systems – 10 years
+Sr. Product Designer » Product Design Lead » Principal Product Designer » Director, Product Design – 10+ years

 BambooHR builds online HR software for small and medium businesses.
 As principal product designer, I have been able to lead the design on a wide range of product initiatives and have a significant impact on product direction.As a "full stack" designer, I have led efforts from initial research with customers (including on-site contextual inquiry) to wireframes, low-fidelity prototypes, usability testing, high-fidelity visual design and finally to working closely with development to ensure everything was built to our standards (which were very high).